cliburn/bios-823-2020/README.md

 ## Machine Learning

-Machine learning is an essential skill for any data scientist, so we will review practical issues in classical and deep learning, including feature engineering, imbalanced data, hyper-paramter tuning, and model explainability.
+Machine learning is an essential skill for any data scientist, so we will review practical issues in classical and deep learning, including feature engineering, imbalanced data, hyper-parameter tuning, and model expandability.

 ### Understanding ML